 So, wifi stumbler provides two services: an assistant to find an uncluttered wireless network and provide information to help tune your own router.

 Unfortunately, there aren’t any online wifi stumblers because, in order to use a website, you already need to be connected to a router.
-If you are in a new location and scanning for a suitable wireless network to connect to, a tool that requires an internet connection wouldn’t do much good.
+If you are in a new location and scanning for a suitable wireless access point to connect to, a tool that requires an internet connection wouldn’t do much good.
 The purpose of a wifi stumbler is to search all network characteristics from the outside.
 So, let’s take a look at wifi stumblers on Windows and Mac OS.

 Here’s a list of the best WiFi stumblers for Windows and Mac: